-Enter Your Information Below To Get The Report Everyone is Talking About!
+Enter Your Information Below To Get The Report Many People Are Talking About!

 Vancouver Herniated Disc Experts at Vancouver Spine and Disc Centre

 A herniated disc occurs when the spongy, soft material that cushions the bones of the spine (vertebrae) slips out of place or becomes damaged.
 You can have a herniated disc in any part of your spine.
 When a herniated disc presses on a nerve, it can cause pain, numbness, and weakness in the area of the body where the nerve travels.

 Wear and tear, also called disc degeneration, is the usual cause of a herniated disc.
 As we age, the discs in our back lose some of the fluid that helps them stay flexible.
 The outer layer of the discs can form tiny tears or cracks.
 The thick gel inside the disc may be forced out through those cracks and cause the disc to bulge or break open.